isabella232/bas-style-kit/README.md

 * combine separate, layer specific, files into one, removing duplicate or superseded rules
 * ordering properties within rules in a consistent order
 * minifying styles to give compressed and non-compressed versions
-* generating CSS source maps to allow compiled and transformed styles to be traced back to their source files
 * copy fonts to the location in `dist/` expected by `fonts-bsk.scss`

 Bootstrap and any fonts required are expressed as dependencies in `package.json` for when the Style Kit is used as a